CoolguyTC/BPR-Mod-Config/README.md

 5. You have Noesis installed and the "Burnout Paradise Packer / Unpacker" plugin installed.
 (See installation info below)<br /><br />

 **Noesis:**<br />
-Noesis is required in order to interact with the game's files.
+Noesis will be required in future versions in order to interact with the game's files.
 There is a link to the website to download below.<br />
 DGIorio's Noesis plugins are also required.
 Their download link is in the **#modding-tools** channel in the Burnout Hints discord server (link at the bottom of the page).<br />
 Noesis: https://www.richwhitehouse.com/index.php?content=inc_projects.php&showproject=91<br /><br />